 Eligible subjects can be drawn from any part of construction law widely defined, including (but not restricted to) construction and engineering contracts, contract administration, claims, arbitration, adjudication and dispute resolution, construction litigation, the law of torts, company law, property law,procurement, professional negligence, taxation (although this must be related to construction) and any other aspect of law or procedure relevant to the construction industry.
 First prize is £2,500 and Second prize is £1,250.
 Entrants can also be Highly Commended or Commended.
 The award of prizes or commendations, or the decision not to award them, is in the absolute discretion of the Society through its judging panel.
 All who are awarded prizes or commendations receive a year's free membership of the Society.
 The Society may decide, at its discretion, to publish the successful papers, in hard copy and/or electronic format.

 Past winners have included members of almost all the disciplines relating to construction law including barristers (including pupils), solicitors (including a trainee), quantity surveyors, engineers, academics, architects, and several hybrids qualified in more than one discipline.

-Further information and entry details can be found here or obtained from Jill Ward firstname.lastname@example.org.
-The closing date for essay submission is Thursday 3rd January 2019.
-Any queries can be referred to the panel via Jill Ward in the first instance.
+Further information and entry details can be found in this document.
+The closing date for essay submission is Friday 3rd January 2020.
+Any queries can be referred to the panel via Jill Ward at email@example.com in the first instance.